-Established in 1941
+Established in 1941,

-When we speak, we're listened to.
+Why?
 Decision makers know our residents care and stay engaged.
-We pitch in on beautification projects, keep one another informed to protect against crime, attend emergency preparedness training and drills, and the list goes on.
+We pitch in on beautification projects, keep one another informed, protect against crime, gain emergency preparedness skills, and the list goes on.
+And we vote.

-Our dues, which are completely voluntary, begin at only $30 for an entire calendar year.
-Visit PPNA Projects to see all your association
+Our dues, which are completely voluntary, begin at only $35 for an entire calendar year.
+Visit the PPNA Projects tab and check out our Strategic Plan to see all your association

-does on behalf of making our neighborhood special, inviting, welcoming and FABULOUS.
+does on YOUR behalf, to make our neighborhood special, inviting, welcoming and FABULOUS.
 We can only do it with your support.
 Our dues year begins January 1, and all memberships expire on December 31.
 Keep your dues current so you don't miss out on important information.

-How to pay dues
+How to pay dues: two options

-2. Mail a check to
+Mail a check to

 PO Box 13292